 To exploit others has become a ‘business model’ for much of our economy.
 Many corporations take advantage of their own workers, plundering the poor and the vulnerable, even while publicly giving a few millions to charity so that they appear to care.
 This way, through fake empathy, they are left alone to rake in billions on the backs of the suffering masses.

 I read in the papers recently about a coalition of for-profit colleges that invested millions of dollars in lobbyists for the sole purpose of keeping federal oversight out of what has become the big money making private enterprises of education.
 Why would they do that in the first place?
-Of course, this also happens in pharmaceuticals, health care and medical insurance when they became publicly traded organizations.
+Of course, this also happens in pharmaceutical companies, health care and medical insurance when they became publicly traded organizations.
 By becoming a publicly traded business, they declare themselves purposed to profit first and foremost.
 That sounds logical and rational and ‘sort of’ OK, but really, they are declaring their dedication to ‘blood and flesh’ so people who invest in them can be assured of optimum returns on their money.
 They guarantee they will be there, pecking at the side of that cow and will do their best to make sure that cow only gets up off the ground for as long as necessary so that they can continue to profit from its suffering.
-Their concern for the health and happiness of that cow does not extend outside of keeping it alive to be plundered for years to come.
+Their concern for the health and happiness of that cow does not extend outside of keeping it alive to be further plundered for years to come.

 Damn them!
 This is a moral outrage, especially in the field of health and medical care!
 How can we trust a health care system that evaluates everything by how much money it will make for its investors?
 And, what kind of system is Western medicine?
-Hidden just under the surface of this great world of Western medicine is a horrendous fact that not many of us know . . . our health-care system is the third leading cause of death in America . . . and imagine how many people are suffering and do not die!
+Hidden just under the surface of this great world of Western medicine is a horrendous fact that not many of us know . . . our health-care system is the third leading cause of death in America . . . imagine how many people are suffering and do not die!

-There is a sickness spread over our land like a plague, there are hundreds of thousands of crows pecking at millions of cows, particularly those who are weak, wounded or vulnerable.
+Sickness has spread over our land like a plague, there are hundreds of thousands of crows pecking at millions of cows, particularly those who are weak, wounded or vulnerable.
 This sickness has spread insidiously like a flood.
 People close their eyes, thinking they are safe within their houses, but the waters rise and before we know it we are drowning in our beds.